- Articles/ Opinion, AUDDIS, Bacs, Direct Debit, Direct Debit Indemnity Claims, Guarantee, Indemnity Claims, Paperless Direct Debit

 So, for how long should the Direct Debit Instruction be retained by the organisation?
-Well, if the authority is obtained via a Paperless Direct Debit system, this is a redundant question as there is no form to retain!
-Whilst the authority is just as valid via a paperless sign-up method, (assuming that correct approved scripts are used to walk the payer through the sign up process), there can be implications using this approach that an organisation should be aware of.
-One of these for example relates to indemnity claims.
-If an indemnity claim is raised by a payer who states that they didn’t give their authority for the Direct Debit to be taken, there is no signed form that can disprove the claim.
-Saying that, most organisations that operate a Paperless Direct Debit system will still receive some paper DDI’s, for example if a payer is unable to give authority independently / the account requires dual authorisation etc.
+Well, if the authority is obtained via a Paperless Direct Debit system, this is a redundant question as there is no form to retain.
+Whilst the authority is just as valid via a paperless sign-up method (assuming that correct, approved scripts are used to walk the Payer through the sign-up process), there can be implications using this approach that an organisation should be aware of.

-Another factor the organisation may consider is risk within their sector.
-Charities may consider that their donors are less likely to claim money back under the Direct Debit Guarantee than in other, higher risk areas such as debt repayment etc. This may or may not be the case but it is a factor that often can influence policy.
-Organisations may decide that even if a claim was made and a valid DDI held, the organisation might not counter claim.
-Other factors to consider include the organisations position on holding customer details / Data Protection issues, as well as archiving / storage of business documents.
-External auditors could also have an opinion.
-Often we find that it is not just the team responsible for the Direct Debit system that have a say in how long the DDI’s should be retained.
+Another factor the organisation may consider is a risk within their sector.
+Charities may consider that their donors are less likely to claim money back under the Direct Debit Guarantee than in other, higher risk areas, such as debt repayment, for example.
+This may or may not be the case but it is a factor that often can influence policy.
+Organisations may decide that even if a claim was made and a valid DDI held, the organisation might not counterclaim.

 Ultimately, there is no official answer.
-Bacs do not provide a default time period that they advise the DDI to be retained for, so it is up to the individual organisation.
-One point to note however is that Bacs do state that… “the paying bank may request a copy of the payer’s authority before refunding the payer, although there is no requirement for them to do so.
+Bacs does not provide a default time period that they advise a DDI be retained for, so it is up to the individual organisation.
+One point to note, however, is that Bacs do state that … “the paying bank may request a copy of the Payer’s authority before refunding the Payer, although there is no requirement for them to do so.
 This must be provided in accordance with the AUDDIS requirements”.
-If the bank request to see a copy of a Direct Debit Instruction (due to a raised indemnity claim), and the organisation is unable to produce this, the organisation must accept the risk that they will be unable to counter claim.
+If the bank requests to see a copy of a Direct Debit Instruction (due to an Indemnity Claim raised), and the organisation is unable to produce this, the organisation must accept the risk that they will be unable to counterclaim.

-Ultimately the decision about how long to retain the DDI is made by the organisation but if you have questions about this or other Direct Debit isuess, please contact us and we will do our best to help.
+Ultimately the decision about how long to retain the DDI is made by the organisation, but if you have questions about this or other Direct Debit issues, please contact us and we will do our best to help.